Last updated: 11 June 2020

 - Termination on ‘frustration of contract’ grounds

-Employers and employees need to work together to slow the spread of COVID-19, protect New Zealand and keep each other safe.
+Employers and employees need to work together as we unite against COVID-19 to protect New Zealand and keep each other safe.
 This means that normal obligations to keep in regular contact and to act in good faith are more important than ever.
 This is how employers and employees can be kind to one another.

 Regular employment law applies to all employment relationships – regardless of the circumstances that we find ourselves in.
 This includes anything that has been agreed to in an employment agreement.